 After World War II, cereal consumption saw a significant increase, particularly with the advent of the baby boom and the introduction of sugar into those breakfast recipes.
-In a relatively short amount of time, the once healthy breakfast became increasingly different from its predecessors.
-For example, Kellog’s Sugar Smacks, created in 1953, had a 56% sugar content.
+In a relatively short amount of time, the once-healthy breakfast became increasingly different from its predecessors.
+For example, Kellogg’s Sugar Smacks, created in 1953, had a 56% sugar content.
 It was also at this time when cartoon mascots, such as Frosted Flakes’ Tony the Tiger and the Trix Rabbit, were introduced into cereal marketing.

-The 1980s was defined by co-branding with Smurf-Berry Crunch, Donkey Kong, Cabbage Patch Kids, and even Mr. T promoting cereals.
-The claymation California Raisins also promoted Post Raisin Bran.
-The 1990s brought back the concept of healthy breakfast cereals, with Puffins, a molasses-sweetened corn cereal promoted as organic food.
-More and more parents began searching out more healthy alternatives.
-Nature’s Path EnviroKidz line soon followed.
+The 1980s were defined by co-branding with Cabbage Patch Kids, Donkey Kong, and Smurf-Berry Crunch all promoting different cereals.
+The concept of healthy breakfast cereals was brought back in the 1990s, with Puffins, which is essentialy a molasses-sweetened corn cereal, being promoted as organic food.
+And with that, more and more parents began searching out more healthy alternatives.

 The same trend dominated the 2000s, as cereal companies looked to brand their products as natural and organic foods.
-It was also at this time when consumers started demanding more label transparency and discontinuation of GMOs and other artificial ingredients.
-In 2019, Nature’s Path Foods voluntarily recalled over 400,000 boxes of its EnviroKidz line, including Jungle Munch, Gorilla Munch, and Choco Chimps for containing gluten, even though these products were marketed as gluten-free.
+It was also at this time that consumers started demanding more label transparency and the discontinuation of GMOs and other artificial ingredients.
+In 2019, Nature’s Path Foods voluntarily recalled over 400,000 boxes of its EnviroKidz line, including Jungle Munch, Gorilla Munch, and Choco Chimps, for containing gluten, even though these products were marketed as gluten-free.

 Breakfast Cereals in 2020 and Beyond

 Going forward into the next decade, breakfast cereal manufacturers can expect the same level of interest regarding products with healthier, less-processed ingredients.
 The nutritional content will need to remain a top priority for new product development, particularly among developed markets in North America and Europe.
-There are niche breakfast cereal producers that cater to specific health trends, such as organic/non-GMO, gluten-free, keto-friendly, etc. To add additional value to their health branding, many cereal brands also incorporate probiotics and certain grains, seeds, or nuts that are considered to be “superfoods.”
+There are niche breakfast cereal producers that cater to specific health trends, such as organic – non-GMO, gluten-free, keto-friendly, and more.
+To add additional value to their health branding, many cereal brands also incorporate probiotics and certain grains, seeds, or nuts that are considered to be “superfoods.”

-Emerging markets around the world, in areas such as Asia/Pacific and Africa/Mideast, breakfast cereals are becoming more commonplace and are expanding faster than in Europe or America.
-Nevertheless, American producers are looking at various creative tactics to boost consumption in the United States and keep customers engaged with their product.
+In emerging markets around the world, in areas such as Asia/Pacific and Africa/Mideast, breakfast cereals are becoming more commonplace and are expanding faster than in Europe or America.
+Nevertheless, American producers are looking at various creative tactics to boost consumption in the United States and keep customers engaged with their products.
 One common strategy is launching new cereals with more indulgent and eye-catching flavors.
 Some of them even play on nostalgia.
-General Mills’ Cinnamon Toast Crunch Churros and Kellogg’s Caticorn are a few examples.
-Another strategy is to deposition cereal as not just a breakfast but also as an “anytime” food that can be a snack or dessert.
+General Mills Cinnamon Toast Crunch Churros and Kellogg’s Caticorn are a few examples.
+Another strategy is to deposit cereal as not just a breakfast but also as an “anytime” food that can be a snack or dessert.